A young man stands in stairwell holding paper coffee cup and scans his mobile phone.

 Did you know?

-Over time, as you pay your bills and use your new secured credit card and other loans responsibly, you may rebuild your credit and get to the point where you’re ready to move on or “graduate” to an unsecured credit card.
-If you use your Discover it® Secured Card responsibly, you can get your deposit back after 6 consecutive on-time payments and maintaining good status on all your credit accounts.1
+If you use your Discover it® Secured Card responsibly, you can get your deposit back after six consecutive months of on-time payments and maintaining good status on all your credit accounts.3

 Next steps